zevenrodriguez/CIM440-640/week5/readme.md

 [Trivia](https://github.com/zevenrodriguez/CIM540-640/blob/master/examples/p5Examples/week5/trivia/sketch.js)

-Practice
+Practice (Choose one)

-User Arrays and loops to make a game or piece of art.
+* Create your own trivia game
+* Use an array or key value pair to create a piece of art or display data